-Bonnie (deSousa-Oropallo), 11, a three and one half year canine resident of Peterborough NH, died on Tuesday September 3rd, 2019.
+Bonnie (deSousa) Oropallo, 12, a three and one half year canine resident of Peterborough NH, died on Tuesday September 3rd, 2019.
 She passed in the comfort of Charles and Susan Oropallo’s arms at the Animal Hospital Monadnock in Peterborough.

-Bonnie was an eleven and one half year old miniature poodle born on March 31, 2008 in the Land O’ Lakes, Florida area.
+Bonnie was a twelve and one half year old malti-poo (miniature poodle) born on April 21st, 2007 in the Zephyrhills, Florida area.

-Arlene deSousa fell in love with her as a puppy.
+Arlene deSousa fell in love with Bonnie as a puppy.
 Arlene brought Bonnie home where she and her husband, Mario deSousa, raised Bonnie in their home in Land O’ Lakes, Florida.

 Mario passed in 2012.
 Arlene ultimately moved to an assisted living community in Tampa, Florida area, taking Bonnie along with her.